t81dev/ternary-fabric/WHITE_PAPER.md

 ## 4. Related Work

-The Ternary Fabric sits at the intersection of Ternary Neural Networks (TNNs) and domain-specific accelerators.
+Ternary Fabric sits at the intersection of Ternary Neural Networks (TNNs) and domain-specific accelerators.

 *   **Google TPU:** Utilizes large systolic arrays for 8-bit integer math.
 While highly efficient for dense GEMM, it lacks native support for ternary logic and doesn't exploit fine-grained sparsity to the same degree as the Fabric's Zero-Skip logic.
 *   **MIT Eyeriss:** A research-focused spatial accelerator that prioritizes data movement efficiency.
 Like the Ternary Fabric, it values energy efficiency but remains centered on binary-encoded weights.